federicoBarreca/2022_Sentiment_Analysis_Project/README.md

 # FDS_project_2022

+ Emotion Recognition

-1. Installare le librerie in requirements.txt (per ora ignorare la versione)
+1. Install libraries specified in requirements.txt
-2. Entrare in ./FDS_Project da terminale ed eseguire "python runserver.py" oppure "python3 runserver.py"
+2. From ./FDS_Project run "python runserver.py" or python3 runserver.py" in command line.
-3. Verrà avviato il server sul porta locale 8000 quindi aprire un browser e inserire l'url localhost:8000
+3. The server runs on port 8000 so open a browser on localhost:8000
+4. Input a sentence in the textbox and press the "Predict" button to get the sentence classified "positive" or "negative"